Ken Light (photographer): Work

+His earliest frontline photography taken between 1969 and 1974, capturing America's deep political and social divisions.
+Chronicling the era's upheaval, from student protests and the Vietnam Moratorium to President Nixon's resignation, Light dispelled the myth of the 1960s as just a carefree cultural movement.
+From 1974 to 1975, he photographed in West Oakland, California, documenting the resilient Black community in West Oakland at the encouragement of local residents.
+The photographs, published as Soul City in 2026, capture daily life, storefront churches, homes, street corners, and local residents demonstrating pride despite disruptions from freeway construction and urban renewal.

+Between 1976 and 1978, a young Ken Light set up a hand-painted canvas backdrop on street corners and in empty storefronts across California locations like Berkeley, Los Angeles, Fairfax, and Stockton.
+He invited everyday people to step onto the canvas stage for a portrait.
+In return, each participant received a physical Polaroid picture of themselves.
+Light used a Hasselblad medium-format camera, giving these street portraits a luminous, formal quality that contrasted with traditional on-the-go documentary work.
+The series was published in 2026 by TBW Books.

-Between 1983 and 1987 along the California/Mexico border, Light rode along with US Border Patrol agents in the middle of the night as looked for illegal aliens.
+Between 1983 and 1987 along the California/Mexico border, Light rode along with US Border Patrol agents in the middle of the night as they looked for "illegal aliens."
 The resulting strobe lit images caught against the dark of night of the caught illegal aliens were published in To The Promised Land by Aperture and in 2018 he resisted this work and TBW Books published Midnight la frontera in 2020.
 The S.F.
 MoMA purchased all 86 prints for its permanent collection.

 In 1989-1993 He photographed extensively in the Mississippi Delta and created Delta Time with an introduction by the Civil Rights activist Bob Moses.